jacobbat/resume/resume.md

 #### Cloud Custodian implementation | Multibillion dollar FinTech company

-* Wrote a Python procedure to deploy Cloud Custodian into 150+ AWS accounts using a hub and spoke approach, with Lambda, SQS, SNS, and SES services
+* Wrote a Python script to deploy Cloud Custodian into 150+ AWS accounts using a hub and spoke approach, with Lambda, SQS, SNS, and SES services

-#### Rancher kubernetes hardening and automation | S&P 500 semiconductor manufacturer
+#### Rancher Kubernetes hardening and automation | S&P 500 semiconductor manufacturer

 * Created Rancher helm charts to help the client migrate 170+ applications from an internal PaaS to Kuberentes
 * Wrote a Python application to validate Rancher cluster configuration, conduct health checks, and ensure security compliance